 Speakers at the service included Carl Jablonski and airship historian Rick Zitarosa of the Navy Lakehurst Historical Society.

 The ceremony was filmed by Rick Malkames, using the same camera that Hearst newsreel cameraman James J. Seeley used on May 6, 1937 to record the disaster.

 The Memorial Dinner Sponsored by Navy Lakehurst Historical Society

 A special memorial dinner was held the night before the service; speakers included Alexander Pruss, Horst Schirmer, Robert Buchanan, Rick Zitarosa, and Carl Jablonski, among others.

 Personal Fun and Friendship at Lakehurst

-The weekend was also an opportunity for me to spend time with some of my old friends in LTA community, including Rick Zitarosa of NLHS, Patrick Russell of “Faces of the Hindenburg,” and Cheryl Ganz of the Smithsonian’s National Postal Museum, who are three of the most knowledgeable Hindenburg scholars in the world.
+The weekend was also an opportunity for me to spend time with some of my old friends in LTA community, including Rick Zitarosa of NLHS, Patrick Russell of “Faces of the Hindenburg,” and Cheryl Ganz of the Smithsonian’s National Postal Museum.
 I also spent many enjoyable hours discussing technical aspects of the Hindenburg’s design with the erudite and gentlemanly Horst Schirmer.

-While at Lakehurst, Rick Zitarosa, Patrick Russell and I explored Hangar One, the crash site, and the area where the old high mast was located.
-Rick kindly gave us a tour of artifacts from Lakehurst’s past as the center of American LTA aviation.
+While at Lakehurst, Rick, Patrick and I crawled over Hangar One and the crash site and poked around in the woods where the old high mast was located.

 My weekend in Lakehurst was a wonderful experience, both to honor and commemorate those who died in the tragedy, and to spend time with valued friends and colleagues.